Bells Are Ringing (film): Production

 Judy Holliday and Jean Stapleton reprised their stage roles for the film.
 Jazz musician Gerry Mulligan, Holliday's real-life ex-lover, plays her disastrous blind date in a cameo role.
 Bells Are Ringing was Holliday's final film.

+Hal Linden appears, uncredited, in his first film appearance, singing 'The Midas Touch' in the nightclub act, wearing a gold lame suit.
+A friend of Holliday, he portrayed Jeff Moss with her in the Broadway play in 1958-1959.

 Bells Are Ringing was also the final musical produced by the MGM "Freed Unit" headed by producer Arthur Freed, which had been responsible for many of the studio's greatest successes, including Meet Me in St. Louis (1944), Easter Parade (1948), On the Town (1949), An American in Paris (1951), Singin' in the Rain (1952) and Gigi (1958).
 The film marked the 13th and final collaboration between Freed and director Vincente Minnelli.

 Several songs from the Broadway production were dropped or replaced, including "Salzburg", "Hello, Hello There", "On My Own" (replaced by "Do It Yourself"), "Long Before I Knew You" (replaced by "Better Than a Dream"), "Mu Cha Cha" (filmed but shortened) and "Is it a Crime?" (filmed, but cut before release).
 A new song for Dean Martin, "My Guiding Star", was also filmed but cut.
 The latter two songs have been released as extras on the Warner Home Video DVD.
 The soundtrack album was released by Capitol Records.

+The row house used for exteriors stood at 215 East 68th Street, Manhattan, and had once been the residence of author Stephen Vincent Benet.
+It was a holdout from a row and was torn down in the early 1960s.